Data-Driven Analysis of AI in Medical Device Software in China: Trends of Deep Learning and Traditional AI Based on Regulatory Data: Conclusions

-To leverage data science for better regulatory analysis, a clear device labelling or coding system is essential.
-While China launched an AI medical device platform in 2019~\cite{pla}, no aggregated AI medical database has been published.
-The FDA’s has database of approved AI devices which is easier to track the AI devices. ~\cite{FDA_AI_ML_Devices}.
+To fully leverage data science for regulatory insights, a standardized labeling or coding system for AI functionalities is essential.
+While China launched an AI medical device registration platform in 2019~\cite{pla}, no comprehensive, publicly accessible AI-focused medical device database currently exists.
+In contrast, the U.S. FDA has published a centralized and regularly updated list of approved AI/ML-enabled medical devices, which provides a more transparent starting point for research~\cite{FDA_AI_ML_Devices}.

-One limitation of this study stems not from our coding but from the NMPA UDI database itself, which compiles registered devices in multiple rounds or batches, potentially leaving some devices out of the dataset.
-This may account for slight differences between our results and those of previous studies~\cite{liu2024regulatory}.
-This limitation affects the representativeness of our findings.
-Nonetheless, the NMPA UDI remains the most comprehensive dataset available for Chinese devices to date, highlighting the pressing need for a more complete, AI-focused regulatory database~\cite{benjamens2020state}.
+One limitation of our study stems not from the coding process itself but from the structure of the NMPA UDI database.
+Devices are submitted and published in batches, and some products may be missing from the dataset due to delays or incomplete reporting.
+This likely accounts for discrepancies between our findings and those of previous studies~\cite{liu2024regulatory}.
+While the UDI dataset remains the most comprehensive registry of medical devices in China, our findings underscore the need for a more complete and AI-specific regulatory infrastructure~\cite{benjamens2020state}.

-As AI medical devices raise concerns about ethics, reproducibility, cybersecurity, and bias~\cite{dalton2020ethics}, better tracking and surveillance through dedicated databases are increasingly necessary.
-Ethical issues such as algorithmic fairness and data privacy, along with potential impacts on the doctor-patient relationship, are significant challenges~\cite{stern2019cybersecurity}.
-While the public has been captivated by AI advancements like ChatGPT~\cite{kung2023performance}, the rapid growth of AI-enabled medical devices underscores the need for robust regulation and monitoring.
+As AI medical devices raise growing concerns around algorithmic transparency, bias, cybersecurity, and ethical use~\cite{dalton2020ethics}, the need for robust surveillance through dedicated regulatory databases becomes increasingly urgent.
+Questions of data privacy, fairness, and accountability—as well as the impact of black-box decision-making on the doctor-patient relationship—remain unresolved~\cite{stern2019cybersecurity}.
+Public excitement around general-purpose AI tools like ChatGPT~\cite{kung2023performance} has only intensified attention on AI’s role in healthcare.
+In this context, the rapid proliferation of AI-enabled devices demands more coordinated regulatory oversight and public communication.

-The fast-evolving field of AI in medical devices calls for a unified global regulatory response \cite{han2024more}.
-A standardized database and labelling system across regions would help track AI devices, improve patient safety, and streamline the integration of new technologies into healthcare.
+Our primary contribution lies in offering a scalable framework for identifying and classifying AI-related devices using real-world regulatory data.
+Rather than aiming to produce a definitive list of all AI devices in China, we demonstrate how structured filtering methods can surface meaningful patterns—and simultaneously reveal systemic limitations in the current data infrastructure.
+This study represents an early but necessary step toward data-driven regulatory analysis at scale.